Pu Luong – A Trip To Remember4 mins read

 In the rainy season (September), the trek route will get slippery but are easily managed with proper shoes and expertise from our guides.
 One advantage is that you can explore Pu Luong’s breathtaking waterfalls at its best when they are rich in water and swim in the crystal clear and cool water.

 There is nothing I enjoy more in my travels than the chance to meet locals in their day to day work.
-This period of the labour-intensive harvest marks the end of growing season.
-I had chance to meet the hill tribes along the way.
-We met a woman who hasn’t just finished harvesting the crop and made her way down to the hillside, through the fields.
-We were totally seduced with the rustic allure of people here.
+This period of the labour-intensive harvest marks the end of the growing season.
+I had a chance to meet the hill tribes along the way.
+We met a woman who had just finished harvesting the crop and made her way down to the hillside, through the fields.
+We were totally seduced by the rustic allure of people here.
 It seemed to be a bumper crop for her with the smile showing on her face.

 I spent one more night there before heading back to Vietnam.
-Early morning walk around the village, to witness the morning routine, to hear the sound of a Vienam village.
-This was a quiet, peaceful moment that I will cherish for the rest of my life.
+Taking an early morning walk around the village, to witness the morning routine, to hear the sound of a Vietnam village.
+This was a quiet and peaceful moment that I will cherish for the rest of my life.